 It's common for sushi chefs to train for about ten years, often as sons apprenticing under their sushi chef fathers.
 On this road to becoming a sushi itamae, or shokunin (expert craftsmen), there is no classroom but the kitchen.
-The Tokyo Sushi Academy, however, has attempted to modernize and expedite this process.
+The Tokyo Sushi Academy, however, has attempted to modernise and expedite this process.
 They offer eight-week training courses in for sushi chef hopefuls.
 In addition to significantly shrinking the training time, they also happily train female sushi chefs.

 It's a typical Asian man's opinion,' says Naomichi Yasuda.'They don't want to be defeated by a woman!'